vvyushmanov/concert-tracker/docs/CONFIGURATION_HIERARCHY.md

 credentials.fanart_api_key   # Global Setting (shared)
 ```

-**Note:** Global mode has been removed.
-All scripts now require `--user-id` parameter for proper per-user configuration.
+**Note:** Both modes are fully supported.
+Use user-specific mode for per-user concert filtering, or global mode for refreshing all artists and administrative tasks.

 ---